 - Ideal for flat surfaces since the layers of nickel and gold are thin and even

 - Comes with a long shelf-life

 Disadvantages of ENIG

 - Often leads to a “black pad”.
 This is where there is a buildup of phosphorus between the nickel and gold layers.
 This might result in fractures and faulty board connections

 - Not ideal for reworking

-The electroless nickel deposition is an auto-catalytic process where nickel is deposited on the palladium-catalyzed copper surface.
-To get a consistent coating, the reducing agent containing nickel ions must be refilled in order to offer proper concentration and temperature.
+Electroless nickel deposition is an auto-catalytic process where nickel is deposited on the palladium-catalyzed copper surface.
+To get a consistent coating, the reducing agent-containing nickel ions must be refilled in order to offer proper concentration and temperature.
 While implementing the immersion gold step, the gold will adhere to the nickel-plated areas, protecting the nickel until the soldering process.

 What is ENEPIG plating?

 ENEPIG or electroless nickel electroless palladium immersion gold is a variation of ENIG.
 Here, a coating of palladium is done as a protective layer to stop the oxidation of nickel and to stop diffusion to the copper layer.
 Even though the cost of ENIG and ENEPIG is higher compared to other surface finishes, it provides excellent solderability for PCBs.

 What are the advantages of ENEPIG finish?